NPR: 1970s

 NPR replaced the National Educational Radio Network on February 26, 1970, following Congressional passage of the Public Broadcasting Act of 1967.
 This act was signed into law by President Lyndon B. Johnson, and established the Corporation for Public Broadcasting, which also created the Public Broadcasting Service (PBS) for television in addition to NPR.
-A CPB organizing committee under John Witherspoon first created a board of directors chaired by Bernard Mayes.

 The board then hired Donald Quayle to be the first president of NPR with 30 employees and 90 charter member local stations, and studios in Washington, D.C.

 NPR aired its first broadcast on April 20, 1971, covering United States Senate hearings on the ongoing Vietnam War in Southeast Asia.
 The afternoon drive-time newscast All Things Considered premiered on May 3, 1971, first hosted by Robert Conley.
 NPR was primarily a production and distribution organization until 1977, when it merged with the Association of Public Radio Stations.
 Morning Edition premiered on November 5, 1979, first hosted by Bob Edwards.